 For many people, binoculars appear as fairly simple devices that all look the same.
-No wonder that many potential buyers are quite surprised when they notice the enormous price range between budget models and premium ones.
+No wonder many potential buyers are quite surprised when they notice the enormous price range between budget models and premium ones.
 But why are binoculars so expensive.
 How come there can be a price difference of over 2000 dollars between cheap binoculars and the most expensive binoculars?

 Cheap Binoculars vs Expensive, where is the Difference?

-Why are Premium Binoculars So Expensive?
+Why Are Some Binoculars So Expensive?

 Having the best glass is not enough, you also have to know its properties and how they are best used for optimal performance A lens is made by grinding and polishing a raw glass block to its desired shape.
 The mechanical processing generates heat (through friction), which can change the glass properties and affect the end result.
 After successfully shaping the lenses and prisms, it is necessary to apply several coatings to minimize reflection losses.

-All these elaborately manufactured glass parts require a high-quality and precisely manufactured housing so they can function harmoniously together.
+All these elaborately manufactured glass parts require high-quality and precisely manufactured housing so they all can function harmoniously together.
 Moving parts such as the focusing wheel and diopter adjustment must move smoothly, be it in tropical heat or at arctic temperatures, on top they need to be waterproof and airtight.

 The robust and precise manufactured chassis are usually made of high-quality Makrolon plastics or magnesium alloys which need to be environmentally sealed to be waterproof and airtight.